Rainbow-Dreamer/musicpy/README.md

 ```
 In addition, I also wrote a musicpy editor for writing and compiling musicpy code more easily than regular python IDE with real-time automatic compilation and execution,
 there are some syntactic sugar and you can listen to the music generating from your musicpy code on the fly, it is more convenient and interactive.
-I strongly recommend to use this musicpy editor to write musicpy code (English version will be released soon).
+I strongly recommend to use this musicpy editor to write musicpy code.
 You can download this musicpy editor at the [latest release](https://github.com/Rainbow-Dreamer/musicpy/releases/latest) of musicpy.
 For more details including abilities and usages of this musicpy editor, see the [documentation](https://github.com/Rainbow-Dreamer/musicpy/wiki/How-to-use-musicpy#I-wrote-an-efficient-IDE-specifically-for-musicpy-for-everyone-to-use) here.